xFFFFF/Gekko-Strategies/README.md

 # Gekko-Strategies
 # Introduction
 Repository of strategies which I found at Git and Google.
 All strategies was backtested, result is in directory of each strategy.
+In addition, I share my tool, which I use to perform multiple backtests at this same time.

 # Auto multiple backtests script
 gekko-auto-backtest.pl - my script which doing backtests on multiple strategies and/or multiple coin pairs.